 Early Intervention Programs

-The Brighter Futures team hosts four group-based parenting programs throughout the year, with a different program offered each school term.
+The Aboriginal Intensive Family Preservation team hosts four group-based parenting programs throughout the year, with a different program offered each school term.
 The program runs for up to eight weeks out of the school term and child minding is available for parents who are taking part.

 Programs include, but are not limited to: